-4.1 The comments of the relevant Overview and Scrutiny Panel will be circulated ahead of the Cabinet meeting.
+4.1 The comments of the relevant Overview and Scrutiny Panel will be included in this section prior to its consideration by the Cabinet.

 5. KEY IMPACTS / RISKS

 5.1 The emphasis of this report is to recognise the risks inherent in achieving a yield from investments (both treasury and commercial activities), and the management of that risk.